saltlab/Testilizer/README.md

 Testilizer is built on top of Crawljax as a plugin.
 For the deployment, this local modified version of [Crawljax](https://github.com/aminmf/crawljax) should also be installed.
 The origianl test suites are located in crawljax/examples/src/main/java/com/crawljax/plugins/testilizer/casestudies/

-Add the external libsvm library from Testilizer/lib to the testilizer project.

 Run it trough the Main class in crawljax/examples/src/main/java/com/crawljax/examples/TestilizerExample.java